 Teryl Orcutt’s abandoned 1989 Ford Thunderbird

-Teryl would have turned 54 on the 19th of this month.
-Her case has been unsolved for more than 27 years.
+Teryl would be in her late 50s now.
+Her case has been unsolved for more than 30 years.
 In 1997 Teryl’s mother lost her battle with cancer and died never knowing who killed her daughter.
 When asked on her deathbed what she would say to the person responsible for killing her daughter she responded, “Only thing I want to know from that person is why?
 I don’t want to know what you did, how you did it, or anything.
 I want to know why her?”
 Teryl’s sisters continue to seek that answer and justice.
 They publicize her case whenever possible and have created a Facebook page dedicated to finding Justice for Teryl Lynn Steele Orcutt.

 Investigators have publicly cleared Teryl’s boyfriend and ex-husband as suspects.
 She had no known enemies and by all accounts was a caring, well-liked, woman that had never been in any kind of trouble.
 Due to the position of Teryl’s car on the side of the road and a nearby witness that claimed she was awoken by woman screaming “I didn’t do anything.
 I didn’t do anything.”; there were rumors and speculation that a law enforcement officer may have pulled Teryl over and been responsible for her abduction and murder.
 The Clay County Sheriff’s Office accounted for and verified the whereabouts of all its officers on the day in question.
 However, they have acknowledged that someone impersonating an officer may have been involved.
 Detectives have asked for anyone that encountered a person posing as a police officer in late 1989 to early 1990 in Northeast Florida to please contact the investigators to report the circumstances.